RyanGreenup/egui_joplin_fzf/Readme.md

 - [ ] Cache the BM25 Index
     - This isn't done yet, time
     - Elected for this over adding another sqlite table as I don't want to diverge too far from the standard joplin database
+- [ ]
+    - C-n should adjust scroll so nothing is off scroll area

 ## License